Mark-Anthony Kaye: Early career

 Kaye left York and joined TFC Academy, the academy side of Major League Soccer's Toronto FC in 2013.
 In 2014, he played in League1 Ontario with the senior academy team appearing in nine matches and scoring one goal.
 Kaye joined the Wilmington Hammerheads of the USL Pro on loan from TFC Academy in August 2014 as part of an affiliation between the two clubs.
 He made his professional debut on August 23, 2014, in a league match against Orange County Blues FC.
 The next day, Kaye tallied his first professional goal and assist as Wilmington drew 3–3 with LA Galaxy II.
 In total, Kaye appeared in 7 matches and tallied 2 goals and 2 assists during his loan with the Hammerheads.

 Toronto FC II

 2015 season

 On March 12, 2015, Kaye and seven other players were signed by USL side Toronto FC II ahead of their inaugural season.
-He made his debut against the Charleston Battery on March 21 and would appear in 22 matches without a goal.
+He made his debut against the Charleston Battery on March 21 and appeared in 22 matches without a goal.